SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

-We first evaluate our method on rigid object grasping to illustrate the adaptability of our method to varying poses, shapes, and object categories.
-The evaluation is structured around the following specific setups: \begin{itemize}[leftmargin=*,noitemsep,nolistsep,topsep=0pt] \item \textbf{Box:} A demonstration is provided, showcasing the grasping of the Cheez-It box from the YCB dataset \citep{calli2015benchmarking,calli2017yale,calli2015ycb} (ID=3).
-The evaluation is extended to the same box and another cracker box, each exhibiting distinct geometry and appearance. \item \textbf{Drill:} A functional grasp of the Drill from the YCB dataset (ID=35) by its handle serves as the demonstration.
-The evaluation involves testing on the same drill presented in varied poses. \item \textbf{Bowl:} Utilizing a 3D printer, we created three distinct bowls.
-A grasp by the rim on Bowl1 is demonstrated, followed by testing on all three bowls, each in varied poses.
-This includes a cat-shaped bowl, notable for its non-standard shape and intricate geometry. \item \textbf{Bowl $\rightarrow$ Mug:} The learned grasping from Bowl1 is further transferred to three differently 3D-printed Mugs.
-This illustrates the method's capability to generalize to a different object category---Mugs, which, while semantically and functionally related to Bowls, possess disparate geometries. \end{itemize}
+Our assessment of rigid object grasping is to validate the versatility of our method across different poses, shapes, and object categories.
+The evaluation focuses on specific setups: \begin{itemize}[leftmargin=*,noitemsep,nolistsep,topsep=0pt] \item \textbf{Box:} A demonstration with the Cheez-It box from the YCB dataset \citep{calli2015benchmarking,calli2017yale,calli2015ycb} (ID=3) is utilized for initial evaluation.
+The testing extends to this same box and another cracker box, highlighting variations in geometry and appearance. \item \textbf{Drill:} The demonstration involves a functional grasp of the Drill from the YCB dataset (ID=35) by its handle.
+The testing includes the same drill in various poses. \item \textbf{Bowl:} For this setup, three 3D-printed bowls are used.
+The demonstration shows a grasp by the rim of Bowl1, with subsequent tests on all three bowls, each presented in different poses, including a cat-shaped bowl with unique shape and complex geometry. \item \textbf{Bowl $\rightarrow$ Mug:} Demonstrating the method's generalization ability, the grasp learned on Bowl1 is transferred to three distinct 3D-printed Mugs.
+This setup tests the method's categorical generalization from Bowls to Mugs, which have related functionalities but distinct geometries. \end{itemize}

-\cref{tab:exp_rigid} presents the success rates of our method compared to the baselines for rigid object grasping tasks.
-Our approach outperforms across all setups.
-The baseline methods exhibit commendable results in simpler scenarios, particularly where the manipulation target aligns precisely with the demonstrated object.
-However, their efficacy diminishes significantly when the source and target objects diverge, notably in challenging transitions like Bowl1 to CatBowl, or Bowl1 to Mugs.
-In contrast, our method maintains high success rates in these instances.
+\cref{tab:exp_rigid} outlines the success rates achieved by our method versus the baselines in rigid object grasping tasks.
+Our approach consistently surpasses the baseline performances across all configurations.
+While the baselines show promise in simpler scenarios---especially when the manipulation target closely matches the demonstrated object---their performance significantly drops as the source and target objects become more disparate, notably in transitions like from Bowl1 to CatBowl or Bowl1 to Mugs.
+Conversely, our method exhibits strong success rates even in these complex transitions.